 Our daily menu of breakfast and lunch meals are carefully analyzed for nutritional content.
 Your children are receiving well-balanced meals which give them the fuel they need for the day.
 The Food Service Department continues to be committed to providing your child with safe and nutritious meals for the upcoming school year.
-To ensure everyone's safety, we will be following all CDC, SED, and Department of Health safety measures for food handling by practicing social distancing and using masks and gloves.
+To ensure everyone's safety, we will be following all CDC, SED, and Department of Health safety measures for food handling.
 All meals will be prepared with the utmost of care and safety with minimal handling and processing.
-This will include the use of individually wrapped service ware and pre-portioned food items.